siqiang-ng/tp/docs/DeveloperGuide.md

     1. Then, the `ModelManager` will update the tag list.

 - Why is it implemented that way:
     - The command is implemented such that there is no need for any prefixes.
-This helps to shorten the command and reduces the time required just to mark a task as done.
+This helps to shorten the command and reduces the time required to mark a task as done.
+    - The second index uses an alphabetical index instead of a numerical one.
+This avoids confusion between the index of the tag and the index of the task.

 The diagram below shows a sample interaction of `TaskDoneCommand`.